Gwennid/africa-wgs-abc/ABC/QC/pulse-VS-continuous-all-param-equal-low-mig/2_prepare-reference-tables/readme.md

 ## Step 1: Prepare reference tables for each model

+This is performed once the simulations have been run as described [here](../../../fsc-simulations/readme.md).
+The outputs of the fsc simulations are concatenated and certain columns are extracted -and in one case, modified- to prepare the reference tables necessary for ABC model choice and parameter estimation.

-After this step, I have: a file with 382 sumstats; a file with the vectors of parameters (only relevant for parameter estimation though); and a file saying which row comes from which model (only relevant for model choice).
+After this step, one has the following files:
+- a file with 382 sumstats;
+- a file saying which row comes from which model (only relevant for model choice);

-- [ ] Find the script that I run once all the fsc simulations are done, to obtain the file with 382 sumstats.
-It might be one or several scripts.
-It should deal with unsucessful simulations and with taking proportions for some of the statistics.
-I found a script that does that (ABC_simul_Second_trial_make_reference_tables.sh) but it is very messy, and I am quite sure that I can find something better! (e.g. for continuous models, or QC)
+- a file with the vectors of parameters (only used for parameter estimation);
+- a file describing which model code corresponds to which topology, migration rate etc.

+[This bash script](prepare_reference_tables_from_fsc_outputs.sh) shows how this can be done.

 ## Step 2: Prepare reference tables for ABC model choice